hasnaetu/registry-org/README.md

 ## License

 This code is licensed under the Affero GPL, version 3.0 or later [LICENSE](LICENSE).
-The power of open source compels you!
+The power of open source compels you!!